Stuarts Draft, Virginia

 Stuarts Draft is a census-designated place (CDP) in Augusta County, Virginia, United States.
 It is part of the Staunton–Waynesboro Micropolitan Statistical Area and adjacent to the South River.
 Its population was 12,142 as of the 2020 census.

 Stuarts Draft has a history as an agricultural community, dating back to the 1730s.
-Today, the community also includes a processing and manufacturing cluster that includes Hershey, Hollister, McKee Foods, NIBCO, and a Target Corporation Distribution Center.
+Today, the community also includes a processing and manufacturing cluster that includes Hershey, Hollister Incorporated, McKee Foods, NIBCO, Regal Rexnord, Ply Gem - Cornerstone, and a Target Corporation Distribution Center.
 As one writer notes, "A visitor to Stuarts Draft can see these imposing plants with cattle grazing in a nearby field..."

 History

-Before the arrival of European settlers, the area was the territory of the Shawanee; none of their settlements are known to have existed in Stuarts Draft.
-Two non-residents tribes were frequent visitors to the area: the Delaware from the north and the Catawba from the south.
+Before the arrival of European settlers, the area was the territory of the Shawnee; none of their settlements are known to have existed in Stuarts Draft.
+Two non-resident tribes were frequent visitors to the area: the Delaware from the north and the Catawba from the south.
 When European settlers first moved into Augusta County in 1732, these three tribes were in the midst of a war.
 As a result, armed war parties were a common sight in the white settlements.